paddycarey/mmotd/README.md

 All code will be licensed under the MIT license.
 Assets and artwork will be licensed differently (to be decided later).

 The backend will be built on Google Appengine with Django 1.5.
-Frontend stack to be determined.
+Frontend stack to be determined...